svanegas/revolut_currencies/README.md

 There are some issues that were identified during the development process but they haven't been solved yet:

-- The app doesn't provide offline support
 - The currency inputs are limited to 20 characters, which will truncate a conversion that would take more
-- When there's several currencies, selecting one from the bottom will create a loop of focus/unfocus, making the app go crazy.
+- When there's several currencies, selecting one from the bottom will create a loop of focus/unfocus, caused by the scrolling, this issue is still not solved completely, but the workaround so far is to limit the number of shown currencies to 6, in that way the chances to get that unexpected behavior are less.
+This issue should be worked on.

 ## What's next?